OleHolmNielsen/ITwiki/Linux_firewall_configuration.rst

 CentOS7/RHEL7 and sshblack
 ---------------------------------

-An EL7-specific startup script must be used for RHEL7/CentOS7/Fedora with Systemd_ and firewalld_:
+An EL7-specific startup script :download:`init-sshblack.service-el7 <attachments/init-sshblack.service-el7>`
+must be used for RHEL7/CentOS7/Fedora with Systemd_ and firewalld_.

-* init-sshblack-el7__

-__ attachment: init-sshblack-el7

-Download also this service file:

-* sshblack.service-el7__

-__ attachment: sshblack.service-el7
+Install a Systemd_ service file :download:`sshblack.service-el7 <attachments/sshblack.service-el7>`.

 Now add the service and create the private sshblack_ directory::